Samuel Bronston: John Paul Jones

 By August 1955, the Los Angeles Times reported that Bronston had returned to Hollywood, with plans to produce an independent project.
 He returned to the idea of a biographical film of John Paul Jones, which he had earlier considered in 1946.
-When Bronston entered the United States as an immigrant, he studied American history in preparation for his citizenship test, and Jones's life resonated with him.
+When Bronston arrived in the United States as an immigrant, he studied American history in preparation for his citizenship test, and Jones's life resonated with him.
 In December 1955, Bronston announced he was developing the biopic, with John Wayne in mind to star.
-Jesse Lasky, Jr. had also been hired to the script.
+Jesse Lasky, Jr. was also hired to write the script.
 To reestablish his dormant production company, the country of Spain was recommended to him for potential filming by Jose Maria Areilza, then-Spanish Ambassador to the United States, whom Bronston met at a dinner party in Washington, D.C.
-Bronston agreed and relocated his production studio near Las Rozas in Madrid.
+Bronston agreed and relocated his studio near Las Rozas in Madrid.

 In October 1957, director John Farrow had signed on to direct the film, as part of a three-picture contract deal with Bronston.
 The two other projects were slated to be Son of Man, a religious biopic of Jesus, and The Story of Nelson.
 Before filming began, Robert Stack had been cast in the title role, with supporting roles filled by Macdonald Carey, Charles Coburn, Marisa Pavan, and Jean Pierre Aumont.
 Bette Davis made a cameo appearance as Catherine the Great.
 To finance the film, Bronston formed an investment company called Admiral Pictures Corp., with R. Stuyvesant Pierrepont as the board chairman.
 Bronston raised financial capital from multiple investors, including financier Pierre S. Du Pont III (of the du Pont family).
-In his autobiography, Stack stated several American corporations had frozen assets in Spain and could only be reinvested locally.
+In his autobiography, Stack stated that several American corporations had frozen assets in Spain that could only be reinvested locally.
 Among them, Du Pont agreed to invest $5 million into the film.